ctx-core/rmemo/README.md

 ## Note about the Tag Vector Name Convention

 You may have noticed that underscore casing is used & the trailing `_` for factory functions.
 This is from the development of the [Tag Vector](https://www.briantakita.me/posts/tag-vector-0-introduction) name convention.

+## motivation

+I'm a fan of reactive state management solutions provided by nanostores, solidjs, svelte, & vanJS.
+I wanted one of these solutions to be a general solution that I can use on the browser & server, with web UIs & domain libraries.
+Each of these projects are focused on their particular objectives.
+I found they were unable to support my use cases in one way or another.

+Between an impasse in adding autosubscriptions to nanostores & adding server-side reactive support to vanJS, I created rmemo.